Bimal987/Bimal987/README.md

-👋 Hi!
+👋 Hello there!

-I’m a Bachelor of Computer Applications (BCA) student focused on web development and backend technologies.
+I am a BCA student with an interest in software development and web technologies.
-I believe in learning by building and continuously improving my programming foundations.
+I focus on practical projects to strengthen my programming skills and understanding.

 Focus Areas

 Web Development

-Core Programming
+Programming Concepts

-Logical Problem Solving
+Problem Solving

 Currently Learning

 JavaScript

-Node.js (Express)
+Node.js with Express

 Tailwind CSS

 Backend Fundamentals

-📫 Interested in collaborations and new learning opportunities.
+📫 Open to learning and collaboration.